Invader alert! Help us stop the Spiny Waterflea!

 Impact of Spiny Waterflea

-Spiny Waterflea has been shown to reduce the abundance and size of top-predators.
+Spiny Waterflea has been shown to outcompete native zooplankton and reduce the abundance and size of top-predators in aquatic ecosystems.

 Disturbing the population of top predators in an ecosystem destabilizes the whole ecosystem.
 Brook and Lake Trout are top carnivores in their ecosystems.

-Algonquin has the highest concentration of their species in all of southern Ontario.
+Algonquin Park has the highest concentration of these two trout species in all of southern Ontario.

 lush green landscape with trees and wetlands

-Spiny Waterflea could very well be another nail in the coffin for these species in light of other pressures, including climate change.
+Spiny Waterflea could very well be another nail in the coffin for Algonquin Park’s coldwater trout populations in light of other pressures, including climate change.

 What you can do

-Although the Spiny Waterflea has been found in three watersheds in the park, we can stop it from spreading into others and moving to lakes upstream.
+Although the Spiny Waterflea has been found in two watersheds in the park, we can stop it from spreading into others and moving to lakes upstream.

 Here’s what you can do: